BY SOFO ARCHON

 What does it mean to live a normal life?
 In today’s world, it means to be brainwashed at a very young age for over a decade by what we call schooling, to later on work as a wage slave and compete with others for almost the rest of your life in order to merely be able to pay bills and survive, to consume products without end because manipulative advertising convinced you to while you unconsciously harm the planet you inhabit and that sustains you, to slowly poison your body with disease-causing foods, to obey the rules and blindly believe the dogmas that were forced upon you by authority figures, to be passive and uncreative, suppressing yourself in countless ways, living in suffering yet doing nearly nothing about it.

 If you stop for a moment and think, you might realize that this kind of living is sick, yet it is accepted by nearly everyone as healthy, and it’s even rewarded by society.
 In fact, those of us who are better at living this way, are considered to be more successful, whereas those who desire to create a different, more meaningful and fulfilling path in life, are ridiculed and looked down upon, being considered as stupid, weird, or even crazy.

 But what is the point of living this way?
 Life can be lived so much better — we can live playfully, filled with laughter, love, and creativity, at peace with ourselves and others, savoring the wonderful gifts of existence.
 Sadly, only a few people manage to escape from the matrix they’ve been unconsciously living in since the day they were born.
-Those are the rebellious ones who at some point in their lives dared to think outside the mental box that society has provided them with and break the shackles of social conditioning.
+Those are the rebellious ones who at some point in their lives dared to think outside the mental box that society has forced them into and break the shackles of social conditioning.

 Rebelling against normalcy